 Rearrange the furniture

 The idea is to make clear paths through every room, without the risk of people running into or tripping over anything.
-This often means rearranging the furniture to either move more items against the walls or make conversation islands that are easy to navigate.
+This often means rearranging the furniture to either move more items against the walls.
+Moreover, make conversation islands that are easy to navigate.
 Don’t try to this alone, but ask a family member to help you.
 You may even discover that some items are extras, so you’ll have to get rid of them to make your living room a safer place.

 While rugs add a lot of aesthetics to the space, they may also present a danger to seniors.
-Their edges may warp up and become a tripping hazard, so no matter how much you enjoy the visual composition of your room, having a rug in the middle isn't worth risking a serious fall.
-Offer them to friends and loved ones, put them in storage, or use them to up-style your kid's room.
-If you want to keep a rug in a living room anyways, at least use it so that the edges are kept down by seating furniture at all sides.
+Their edges may warp up and become a tripping hazard.
+So no matter how much you enjoy the visual composition of your room.
+Having a rug in the middle isn't worth risking a serious fall.
+Offer them to friends and loved ones, put them in storage.
+Or use them to up-style your kid's room.
+If you want to keep a rug in a living room anyways.
+At least use it so that the edges are kept down by seating furniture at all sides.

 Add more lighting